liamks/Delivery.js/readme.md

 ```

 ### FilePackage
-FilePackage objects encapsulate files and include a text representation (utf8), or base64 representation of the file.
+FilePackage objects encapsulate files and includes a text representation (utf8), or base64 representation of the file.
 They also include the file's meta data, including `name`, `size` and `mimeType`.

 ```javascript
 filePackage.isImage()
 ```

 returns true if the file has a corresponding mime type that is an image.
-It is possible that this method could return false if your file is an image if it does not have a mimetype, or does not have a mimetype of image/gif, image/jpeg, image/png, image/svg+xml, image/tiff.
+It is possible that this method could return false if your file is an image, but does not have a mimetype, or does not have a mimetype of image/gif, image/jpeg, image/png, image/svg+xml, image/tiff.
 Look for `var imageFilter` within delivery.js if you'd like to add additional mimetypes.

 ```javascript
 filePackage.isText()